NETwork-Inc/Freshworks-API/README.md

 # CRM-PowerBI-Integration
-Python Script for Freshsales REST API
+Python Script for Freshsales CRM REST API

 - Provides skeleton for reading the whole Deals Pipeline into a Pandas DataFrame
 - Provides skeleton for writing Deals to Freshsales via REST API